shaygitub/ShminiFilter/README.md

   1) replacing all text information in read buffer after a certain sequence (for example: "The password is:") with '*'s to hide private information
   2) disclosing all information read from a file in a certain parent directory (here i replaced all the information in the buffer with "ACCESS_DENIED XXX")
   3) encryption of all information in any file with a certain file suffix (here: ".... dirty.txt") with AES support in kernel mode library bcrypt.lib
-- IRP_MJ_WRITE:
-  1) protection against writing into a file in a certain disclosed parent directory (STILL NOT IMPLEMENTED)
-  2) backup of undisclosed file before the write update in a certain path like implemented when fully deleting files (STILL NOT IMPLEMENTED)
 - IRP_MJ_DIRECTORY_CONTROL:
   1) protection against seeing files inside a disclosed parent directory (manipulation of list returned by NtQueryDirectoryFile)
 - IRP_MJ_SET_INFORMATION: